Hussen200/CRUD-NODE-APP/README.md

 # NODEJS-CRUD-APP

-How to Locally deploy the project;
+1.How to Locally deploy the project;

-Download the project to your machine download Mongodb to your computer and install it
+2.Download the project to your machine
-Open the downloaded project folder in VSCode or any IDM of your choice Open the console
+3.download Mongodb to your computer and install it 4.Open the downloaded project folder in VSCode or any IDM of your choice 5.Open the console
-Run npm install, to install all the dependencies
-Run npm start app.js
+6.Run npm install, to install all the dependencies 7.Run npm start app.js
-Open any browser of your choice and enter "localhost://3000" in the address bar test.
+8.Open any browser of your choice and enter "localhost://3000" in the address bar 9.test.